Predicting fixed-sample test decisions enables anytime-valid inference: Introduction

 A closely related line of work arises in Bayesian adaptive trials, where decisions are guided by the posterior probability that a treatment will be effective at the planned end of the experiment \citep{berry2010bayesian, Spieg94}.
 These approaches adopt a forward-looking perspective, updating beliefs about the final outcome as data accrue.
 However, Bayesian adaptive designs require specification of priors and typically do not provide explicit control of frequentist Type I error \citep{DeHeideGrunwald2021}, making their operating characteristics sensitive to modeling assumptions that can be difficult to justify or communicate in many scientific and regulatory settings.
 The present work shares the predictive aspect of these Bayesian approaches, but differs fundamentally in that it provides objective, prior-free, predictions of the final fixed-sample test decision with rigorous control of Type I error.

-By thresholding the predicted rejection probability, we obtain a simple sequential decision rule: the null hypothesis is rejected as soon as the predictive probability that the fixed-sample test would ultimately reject the null hypothesis exceeds a user set threshold.
-Under the null hypothesis, we show that this predicted rejection probability evolves in a way that guarantees control of the overall Type I error under arbitrary stopping.
-Unlike existing anytime-valid approaches, the resulting tests preserve the original fixed-sample test itself rather than replacing it, and this applies broadly, including to nonparametric tests.
-Our approach applies whenever the null distribution of the fixed-sample test statistic is known or can be simulated, a condition satisfied by most classical parametric and nonparametric tests.
-Figure~\ref{fig1} provides a schematic overview of the procedure.

 Technical definitions, proofs, and additional examples to those contained in this manuscript are provided in the Supplementary Materials (SM).
-The notation and formal setup of the problem is described in Section 1 of the Supplementary Materials.
+The background and notation to the anytime valid problem is described in Section 1 of the SM.
+Section 2 of the SM presents the mathematical foundations for the predictive approach to hypothesis testing.
 In what follows, we focus on stopping for efficacy when the null hypothesis is false; stopping for futility, when the null hypothesis is true, is mentioned in the Discussion and in the Supplementary Materials.
+We also describe how to construct repeated confidence intervals (RCI) derived from the anytime valid tests and we also consider nonparametric tests based on bootstraps.